-Whether you have New England or New York varieties, asters have a long bloom period and lovely lacy, notched foliage.
+Whether you have New England or New York varieties, asters have a long bloom period and lovely, lacy notched foliage.
 They brighten up fall, when most other blooming plants have ceased to flower.
-Asters are long lived in pots or in ground, but after 2 to 3 years, you may notice the centers dying out and the stems flopping.
+Asters are long lived in pots or in ground, but after two to three years, you may notice the centers dying out and the stems flopping.
 This means it is time to divide Aster.

 How to Divide Asters

 Perennial division is relatively straightforward.
 With asters, the root mass spreads so you will be planting the outer growth and discarding the old center roots.
 Dig around the root base of your aster and down under it carefully to remove the root ball.

 Use a sharp soil saw or edge of a shovel for splitting asters.
 It is important the implement be sharp to avoid damaging the roots as you cut the mass apart.
 Depending on the size of the plant, either divide into two pieces or three if the plant is established and has not been divided in a while.

 Take the edges of the root mass, not the center, which has pretty much done its work.
 Make sure each piece has plenty of healthy root and stems.
 Then it is time to plant.

 Aster plants that have been divided develop into new bushes, which means the process actually gives you free plants.
 Once each piece has been inspected for disease or pest problems, it is time to plant.
 You may either pot up the divisions or put them into the ground.